Does an Electronic Drum Kit Cause Noise Pollution? | 4 Tips

 Mesh Heads

-Playing on mesh heads will significantly reduce the noise level of your electronic drum kit.
-Mesh heads are mesh heads that ensure that playing not only feels more realistic, but is also quieter for the environment.
+Playing on mesh heads will already significantly reduce the noise level of your electronic drum kit.
+Mesh heads are mesh skins that ensure that playing not only feels more realistic, but is also quieter for the environment.

 Build An Elevation

-For those who want to get started themselves, you can do so using this English language tutorial make your own raise.
-Placing your electronic drum kit on this elevation will reduce the worst vibrations.
+For those who want to get started themselves, you can make your own elevation using this English tutorial .
+By placing your electronic drum kit on this elevation, the worst vibrations will decrease.

 Practice With A Practice Pad